syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 # Getting Started

-This section explains you the steps to configure a SfAutoComplete control in a real-time scenario and also provides a walk-through on some of the customization features available in SfAutoComplete control.
+This section explains the steps to configure an SfAutoComplete control in a real-time scenario and also provides a walk-through on some of the customization features available in the SfAutoComplete control.

 ## Referencing Essential Studio<sup>®</sup> Components in Your Solution

-After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders:

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib

-Add the following assembly references to the Android project,
+Add the following assembly reference to the Android project:

 android\Syncfusion.SfAutoComplete.Android.dll

 ### Add SfAutoComplete

-The following steps helps to add a SfAutoComplete control through code.
+The following steps help to add an SfAutoComplete control through code.

 * Adding namespace for the added assemblies.